 Key Stage 1

 We have updated our long term curriculum plans to reflect the content and challenge of the new curriculum.
-(Please see Appendix B below for the new primary curriculum.)
 The curriculum will be taught with the consideration of the needs of all learners.
-We intend to continue to provide a curriculum that is exciting and will inspire children to nurture a passion for learning.
+We continue to provide a curriculum that is exciting and will inspire children to nurture a passion for learning.

 As part of our school vision we aim to ensure that the curriculum will set the children we teach today on the road to becoming successful adults of the future.
 It will enable our pupils to successfully transfer to the next phase of their schooling with high levels of personal achievement and an excellent toolkit for learning.